humdek-unibe-ch/sh-shp-calendar/README.md

 # SelfHelp plugin - calendar

-This is a SelfhelpPlugin that is used for presenting a calendar for the mobile app
+This is a Selfhelp Plugin that is used for presenting a calendar for the mobile app

 # Installation

  - Download the code into the `plugin` folder
- - Checkout the latest verison
+ - Checkout the latest version
  - Execute all `.sql` script in the DB folder in their version order

 # Config
- json structure:
+ - JSON structure:
  `{
     "css": "class name",
     "events": {